Ten Years Later

 - I’ve become much better at managing and regulating my emotions.
 Because I’ve grown more assertive, I address problems and annoyances before they can grow into huge issues in my mind and trigger disproportionate responses.

 - Recently, due to a series of unforeseen events, we needed to purchase two cars in the space of three weeks.
 While that was stressful and tiring, I was able to respond and be helpful rather than becoming overwhelmed.
+Chris noticed.

 - I’m taking better care of myself.
 I eat better (although I still have a weakness for sweets), and biking has become an integral part of my life.